authelia/authelia/docs/security/measures.md

 This ensures that even if an attacker obtains the file, each password has to be brute forced individually.

 Lastly Authelia's implementation of Argon2id is highly tunable.
-You can tune the key length, salt used, iterations (time), paralellism, and memory usage.
+You can tune the key length, salt used, iterations (time), parallelism, and memory usage.
 To read more about this please read how to [configure](../configuration/authentication/file.md) file authentication.

 ## Notifier security measures (SMTP)